Mikhail Prokhorov 2012 presidential campaign: Campaign

 In December 2011, after the legislative elections, Prokhorov announced that he would contest the 2012 presidential election against Vladimir Putin as an independent.
 He called it at the time "probably the most important decision of my life".
-According to Communist leader Gennady Zyuganov and opposition leader Boris Nemtsov, both believed the move as inspired by the Kremlin itself.
-According to Mr Nemtsov, Prokhrov's candidacy is an attempt, "to preserve Putin's regime".
-He collected 2 million signatures needed to allow him to run for the presidency.
+According to Communist leader Gennady Zyuganov and opposition leader Boris Nemtsov, both believed the move was inspired by the Kremlin itself.
+According to Mr. Nemtsov, Prokhrov's candidacy is an attempt, "to preserve Putin's regime".
+He collected the 2 million signatures needed to allow him to run for the presidency.

-In 4 March 2012 presidential polling, Prokhorov gained 7.94% of the vote.
+In the 4 March 2012 presidential polls, Prokhorov gained 7.94% of the vote.

 Mikhail Prokhorov conducted a tour around the country, meeting with his supporters in various cities.
 He was the only candidate to do so except for Putin, who visited Russia's regions as a part of his Prime Minister of Russia duties.

 During his campaign, Prokhorov largely refrained from speaking negatively about his opponents.
 Prokhorov stated that he would not base his campaign on criticism of Putin.
 "Criticism must make up no more than 10% ...
 I would like to focus on the things I would do," he said.

 Officially, Phrokhorov was the second best-funded campaign of the election, with a campaign fund of 400 million rubles (only 11 million rubles shy of Putin), of which he spent more than 319 million.